 Debt Sustainability and Debt Management

-The WBG is helping low-income countries achieve their development goals without creating future debt problems.
+The WBG helps low-income countries achieve their development goals without creating future debt problems.

-- One essential initiative in this endeavor is the joint Bank-IMF Debt Sustainability Framework (DSF), which allows creditors to tailor their financing in anticipation of future risks and helps clients balance the need for funds with the ability to repay their debts.
+- An essential initiative in this endeavor is the joint Bank-IMF Debt Sustainability Framework (DSF), which allows creditors to tailor their financing in a way that anticipates future risks, and helps clients balance the need for funds with the ability to repay their debts.

-- A second initiative is the Debt Management Facility (DMF).
-Now in its second phase of funding (DMFII), this multi-donor trust fund supports work that strengthens debt management capacity and institutions in developing countries to reduce their vulnerability to shocks and safeguard debt sustainability.
+- A second initiative is the Joint Bank-IMF Debt Management Facility (DMF).
+Now in its second phase of funding (DMFII), this joint WBG-IMF multi-donor trust fund supports work that strengthens debt management capacity and institutions in developing countries to reduce their vulnerability to shocks and safeguard debt sustainability.

-In 1996, the WBG and the International Monetary Fund (IMF) launched a debt-relief program, the Heavily Indebted Poor Countries (HIPC) Initiative, in response to an accumulation of unsustainable, developing-country debt in the 1970s and 1980s.
-This was designed to reduce the debt burden that was stifling individual nations’ efforts to reduce poverty and calls for voluntary debt relief by all creditors.
-It gives eligible countries a fresh start on foreign debt that places too great a burden on fiscal revenues.
-Thirty-nine countries world-wide are eligible for HIPC.
-As of September 2014, 35 countries had reached the “completion point,” receiving the full irrevocable debt relief for which they qualify.
+In 1996, the WBG and the International Monetary Fund (IMF) launched a debt-relief program, the Heavily Indebted Poor Countries (HIPC) Initiative, in response to accumulation of unsustainable, developing-country debt in the 1970s and 1980s.
+It called for voluntary debt relief by all creditors, and gave eligible countries a fresh start on foreign debt that had placed too great a burden on resources for debt service.
+Thirty-nine countries were eligible for HIPC debt relief, and by September 2014, 35 of them had reached the “completion point,” receiving the full amount of irrevocable debt relief for which they qualified.

 Another initiative is the Debt Reduction Facility (DRF), which focuses on assistance to countries in the buy-back of commercial debt.
 The WBG also helps low-income countries reduce their external commercial debt burden through the DRF, administered by the International Development Association (IDA), the WBG’s fund for the poorest countries.
-The DRF provides grants to HIPC-qualifying countries so that they can develop comprehensive external commercial debt-reduction strategies and buy back eligible public and publicly guaranteed external commercial debt claims at deep discounts.
+The DRF provides grants to HIPC countries to develop comprehensive external commercial debt-reduction strategies, and buy back eligible public, and publicly guaranteed external commercial debt claims at deep discounts.
 Since its establishment in 1989, the Debt Reduction Facility has helped IDA-only countries to reduce their external commercial debt considerably as part of a comprehensive debt resolution program.